kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 ## Local profile

-If you install Kyma locally on Minikube, Monitoring is deployed using lightweight configuration to avoid high memory consumption and ensure stable performance.
+If you install Kyma locally on Minikube, Monitoring uses a lightweight configuration by default to avoid high memory consumption and ensure stable performance.

 When you deploy Kyma with a local profile, the override passes these parameters: